GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 ### Initiate Phase

 An incident begins when someone becomes aware of a potential incident.
 We define “incident” broadly, following [NIST SP 800-61](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf), as “a violation or imminent threat of violation of computer security policies, acceptable use policies, or standard security practices” (6).
-This is a deliberately broad definition, designed to encompass any scenario that might threaten the security of login.gov.
+This is a deliberately broad definition, designed to encompass any scenario that might threaten the security of Login.gov.

-When a person outside the login.gov team (the reporter) notices a login.gov-related incident, they should begin reporting it by using the 18F incident response process (need link here), and then post about it in #login-situation.
-If they don’t get acknowledgment from the login.gov team right away, they should escalate by contacting the login.gov leads directly until they receive acknowledgment of their report.
+When a person outside the Login.gov team (the reporter) notices a Login.gov-related incident, they should begin reporting it by using the 18F incident response process (need link here), and then post about it in #login-situation.
+If they don’t get acknowledgment from the Login.gov team right away, they should escalate by contacting the Login.gov leads directly until they receive acknowledgment of their report.

-The first person to notice an incident, they should begin reporting it by using the this incident response process and posting about it in [#login-situation](https://gsa-tts.slack.com/messages/login-situation/) (including notifying the login.gov leads).
+The first person to notice an incident, they should begin reporting it by using the this incident response process and posting about it in [#login-situation](https://gsa-tts.slack.com/messages/login-situation/) (including notifying the Login.gov leads).

 The first participant becomes the initial SL and carries out the next steps in the response.
 The SL’s responsibility is coordination, not necessarily investigation.
 The SL’s primary role is to guide the process.
 The first responder may remain SL throughout the process, or they may hand off SL duties later in the process.